BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/terms.md

 ## Timbre

 There is no measure of timbre.
-It is generally very hard to define formally.
+It is generally very hard to define it formally.
 It is often referred to as the *color of a sound* which does not explain anything but gives us an intuition.

 Two different instruments can play the same note but we still can easily recognize the difference in the sound they generate.